hageyahhoo/Agile2020/Agile2020.md

 Other big challenge was that I was a newbie of LINE Corporation and I didn't have enough knowledge of our services, architectures, technologies used, and so on.

+⭐️この文章はここで良いのか？次に移す？
 Moreover, there were few leaders to solve problems which affect more than one team and/or service.
 In other words, few leaders could act beyond silos.
 We have been widely adopting to Microservice Architecture.
 It was critical to overcome this problem for solving outages quickly and properly with less impacts to users.
 <br />
 <br />

 ### ACTIONS
+For the smooth start of SET activities, I did the following actions.

+#### 1. GATHER INFORMATION WITH PRODUCT DISCOVERY
+To clarify objective, missions, and responsibilities of SET, I utilized the idea of `Product Discovery` (*) taught by David Hussman for gathering information.

+At first, I analyzed target products to test.
+I applied static code analysis tool named [SonarQube](https://www.sonarqube.org/) for target products to know the current code coverage and the amount of technical debts.
+I also added simple unit and integration test scripts to know current behavior of the products.
+Test scripts are good for understanding software under test. (*)

 ⭐️TODO
-⭐️認知を高め、やることを明確化したことまでに話を絞る

-#### 1. Gather information based on Product Discovery (+ beyond silos)
-`Product Discovery` (by David Hussman)

-- Analyze target products to test
-    - With Continuous Integration and Static Code Analysis
-        - Code coverage
-        - The amount of technical debts
-        - Priorities to improve
-    - Used examples of test scripts
-        - Quick returns
-        - Run them in front of members (= demo)

-- Analyze Outage Reports
+Next, I focused on analyzing `outage reports`.
     Reports == Treasure-trove
     We can know
     - problematic products
     - causes of outages
     - impact on sales and profit
     - how to reduce outage and MTTR
     ⭐️特にpublic APIでのトラブルが多いことを突き止める
     ⭐️LINE Shopもなりに改善が必要